-It is recommended that provision be made for an expenditure of \$7,000 to provide a permanent high volume, high pressure water supply at Berri convertor station for cleaning purposes.
+It is recommended that provision be made for an expenditure of \$7,700 to provide a permanent high volume, high pressure water supply at Berri convertor station for cleaning purposes.

 The estimated cost has been included in the capital expenditure forecast for the Murraylink proposal in 2015/6.
+It is inclusive of 10% on-cost.

-Service provider Murraylink Transmission Company Pty Limited Asset Murraylink Victoria - South Australia Transmission Interconnector Project Control system enhancement - Black Start Project type Capex Prepared by Stuart Dodds Endorsed by (State Manager Asset Management) Approved by (General Manager Asset Management) Date
+Service provider Murraylink Transmission Company Pty Limited

+Asset Murraylink Victoria - South Australia Transmission Interconnector

+Project Cable relocation

+Project type Capex (Stay in Business)

+Project ID Cap015

+Prepared by Stuart Dodds

+Endorsed by (State Manager Asset Management)

+Approved by (General Manager Asset Management)

+Date